open-gpdb/gpdb/gpdb-doc/markdown/install_guide/prep_os.html.md

 Disable IPC object removal for RHEL 7.2 or CentOS 7.2, or Ubuntu.
 The default `systemd` setting `RemoveIPC=yes` removes IPC connections when non-system user accounts log out.
 This causes the Greenplum Database utility `gpinitsystem` to fail with semaphore errors.
 Perform one of the following to avoid this issue.

--   When you add the `gpadmin` operating system user account to the coordinator node in [Creating the Greenplum Administrative User](#topic23), create the user as a system account.
+-   When you add the `gpadmin` operating system user account to the master node in [Creating the Greenplum Administrative User](#topic23), create the user as a system account.
 -   Disable `RemoveIPC`.
 Set this parameter in `/etc/systemd/logind.conf` on the Greenplum Database host systems.

     ```